Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/4_MessageBrokers/Kafka.md

 ## ZooKeeper
 - Zookeeper manages Kafka Cluster ( new broker, new partition etc. ) and brokers coordination.
-- Zookeeper also manages leaders selection in the Kafka Cluster.
+- Zookeeper also manages leaders selection in the `Kafka Cluster`.
 - For every partition, there would be 1 leader ( reader/writer of the partition ) and 1 or more follower ( which keeps replicating the leader ).
 - Based on configured `replication factor`, the number of followers would be decided.